-Neurologic abnormalities develop in about 15% of patients within weeks to months of EM (generally before arthritis occurs), commonly last for months, and usually resolve completely.
-Most common are lymphocytic meningitis (CSF pleocytosis of about 100 cells/μL) or meningoencephalitis, cranial neuritis (especially Bell palsy, which may be bilateral), and sensory or motor radiculoneuropathies, alone or in combination.
+Neurologic abnormalities develop in about 15% of patients within weeks to months of erythema migrans (generally before arthritis occurs), commonly last for months, and usually resolve completely.
+Most common are lymphocytic meningitis (cerebrospinal fluid [CSF] pleocytosis of about 100 cells/microL) or meningoencephalitis, cranial neuritis (especially Bell palsy, which may be bilateral), and sensory or motor radiculoneuropathies, alone or in combination.

-Myocardial abnormalities occur in about 8% of patients within weeks of EM.
+Myocardial abnormalities occur in about 8% of patients within weeks of erythema migrans.
 They include fluctuating degrees of atrioventricular block (1st-degree, Wenckebach, or 3rd-degree) and, rarely, myopericarditis with chest pain, reduced ejection fractions, and cardiomegaly.

 In untreated Lyme disease, the late stage begins months to years after initial infection.
-Arthritis develops in about 60% of patients within several months, occasionally up to 2 yr, of disease onset (as defined by EM).
+Arthritis develops in about 60% of patients within several months, occasionally up to 2 years, of disease onset (as defined by erythema migrans).
 Intermittent swelling and pain in a few large joints, especially the knees, typically recur for several years.
-Affected knees commonly are much more swollen than painful; they are often hot, but rarely red.
+Affected knees commonly are much more swollen than painful; they are often hot but rarely red.
 Baker cysts may form and rupture.
 Malaise, fatigue, and low-grade fever may precede or accompany arthritis attacks.
-In about 10% of patients, knee involvement is chronic (unremittent for ≥ 6 mo).
+In about 10% of patients, knee involvement is chronic (unremittent for ≥ 6 months).

 Cultures of blood and relevant body fluids (eg, CSF, joint fluid) may be obtained, primarily to diagnose other pathogens.

-Acute (IgM) and convalescent (IgG) antibody titers 2 wk apart may be helpful; positive enzyme-linked immunosorbent assay (C6 ELISA) titers should be confirmed by Western blot.
-However, seroconversion may be late (eg, > 4 wk) or occasionally absent (eg, if patients received prior antibiotic therapy), and positive IgG titers alone represent previous exposure.
+Acute (IgM) and convalescent (IgG) antibody titers 2 weeks apart may be helpful; positive enzyme-linked immunosorbent assay (C6 ELISA) titers should be confirmed by Western blot.
+However, seroconversion may be late (eg, > 4 weeks) or occasionally absent (eg, if patients received prior antibiotic therapy), and positive IgG titers alone represent previous exposure.
 If only IgM bands are detected on Western blot, especially long after exposure, the results are often false positive.
-PCR testing of CSF or synovial fluid is often positive when those sites are involved.
+Polymerase chain reaction (PCR) testing of CSF or synovial fluid is often positive when those sites are involved.

 Consequently, diagnosis of Lyme disease depends on both test results and the presence of typical findings.
-A classic EM rash strongly suggests Lyme disease, particularly when supported by other elements (eg, recent tick bite, exposure to endemic area, typical systemic symptoms).
+A classic erythema migrans rash strongly suggests Lyme disease, particularly when supported by other elements (eg, recent tick bite, exposure to endemic area, typical systemic symptoms).

 In areas where Lyme disease is endemic, many patients report arthralgias, fatigue, difficulty concentrating, or other nonspecific symptoms.
-Few patients who have these symptoms but have had no history of EM or other symptoms of early-localized or early-disseminated Lyme disease actually have Lyme disease.
+Few patients who have these symptoms but have had no history of erythema migrans or other symptoms of early-localized or early-disseminated Lyme disease actually have Lyme disease.
 In such patients, elevated IgG titers (with normal IgM titers) indicate past exposure, not current or persistent infection, and may, if misinterpreted, lead to long and unnecessary courses of antibiotic therapy.
-There is no evidence linking B. burgdorferi infection to this fibromyalgia-like or chronic fatigue–like syndrome, often termed chronic Lyme disease.
+There is no evidence linking B. burgdorferi infection to this fibromyalgia-like or chronic fatigue–like syndrome.